KarolDuracz/scratchpad/README.md

 <br /><br />
 update : 14.09.2024 : still open, but I stop adding new topics here.
 This is only for educational reason.
 <br /><br />
 update : 18.09.2024 : added last few notes to repos for myself in README.
+At the final I added example from  ammo.js webgl_demo_test_ray do machine learning directory.
+This is base for further learning.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 <br /><br />
 NtQueryInformationProcess_run_example - dump.png